Two Rivers NWR Announces Upcoming Spring Events

 Don't miss our top stories and need-to-know news everyday in your inbox.

-Songs of the Refuge will be held at 9 a.m.
-Wednesday, May 7, starting at the Refuge Visitor Center.
-In May song birds have returned to the refuge, providing many opportunities to see and hear these small performers.
-Participants will learn how to identify birds by their call and take a walk on the Wildlife Haven Trail to hear a few.
-Register by May 6.

-A Mother's Day Birding Hike for beginners will be held at 9 a.m.
-Saturday, May 10, in the Gilbert Lake Division.
-Plan a special day for mom by starting with a morning walk at the refuge to learn about bird watching.
-Binoculars and bird guides will be provided.
-Register by May 8.
-The Gilbert

-Lake walking trail is a loose gravel trail.
+A hike will be held at 10 a.m.
+Saturday, May 11, to celebrate International Migratory Bird Day.
+Take a walk in the Gilbert Lake Division of the refuge to experience spring migration on the Mississippi Flyway.
+The Gilbert Lake walking trail is a 3-mile loose gravel trail.
 Participants should meet in the parking area of the Gilbert Lake division, one-fourth mile west of the Brussels Ferry on Highway 100.

-The refuge visitor center is located near the village of Brussels, Ill. on Hagen Rd. about four miles from the Brussels Ferry.
+Preregister by May 6.

+“Biking for Birds, ” a series of free, beginner birding watching and bicycling events will be held this summer as part of the Year of Cycling 2013 at 10 a.m.
+May 18 (preregister by May 3), June 15 (preregister by May 31), and Sept.
+28 (preregister by Sept.
+13).
+Join in these leisurely six-mile bike rides through Two Rivers National Wildlife Refuge and Pere Marquette State Park and learn some techniques for watching birds along the way.
+Expert bicyclists will provide instruction on biking skills and safety.
+Free bike rentals will be available courtesy of the wildlife refuge.
+Each bike ride will start at the Pere Marquette State Park boat harbor on the east end of the parking area near the picnic shelter.
+The events are open to participants ages 12 and older.

-To register for a program call the refuge visitor center at 618-883-2524 or email TwoRivers@fws.gov.
+To preregister for an event call the refuge visitor center at 618-883-2524 or email TwoRivers@fws.gov.
 Event details are subject to change, call for more information or view the calendar of events on the refuge website at www.fws.gov/refuge/two_rivers.

 The U.S. Fish and Wildlife Service is committed to providing access to these events for all participants.
 Please direct all requests for sign language interpreting services, close captioning, or other accommodation needs to Cortney Solum at TTY 800-877-8339 with your request no later than five business days prior to each event.